polybdenum/polybdenum.github.io/_posts/2020-08-08-subtype-inference-by-example-part-6-numeric-types-and-operators.md

 The simplest type to implement is an operator that takes and produces a single, specific type.
 For example, you could have an integer comparison operator with the type signature `(int, int) -> bool`.
 Likewise, you could have an integer addition operator `(int, int) -> int`.
 Since this is easy to implement and doesn't require adding any new concepts to the type system, this is the approach we will go with for now in cubiml.

 Having type specific operators necessitates using a different operator for every type.
 For example, in many popular languages, the `+` operator is used for integer addition, floating point addition, _and_ string concatenation.
-In cubiml, we follow the Ocaml approach of disambiguating operators by appending a period to floating point operators.
-This means that `+` is reserved for integer addition and `+.` must be used for floating point addition (string concatenation is `^` in Ocaml).
+In cubiml, we follow the OCaml approach of disambiguating operators by appending a period to floating point operators.
+This means that `+` is reserved for integer addition and `+.` must be used for floating point addition (string concatenation is `^` in OCaml).
 This approach obviously only works if you have a relatively small number of numeric types - it'd be completely unworkable if your language had the usual panoply of fixed width integers of varying sizes and signedness, but then again, I think having those is a bad idea to begin with.

 In increasing order of implementation difficulty and complexity, the next up is an operator that can take in values of multiple types, including values of different types.
 For example, instead of having the integer comparison operator `>` typed `(int, int) -> bool` and the floating point comparison operator `>.` typed `(float, float) -> bool`, we could instead have a single comparison operator that lets you freely compare ints and floats, typed `(int | float, int | float) -> bool` where `|` is type union.
 This can be implemented with only minor changes to the typechecker, but it does require type checker changes and adds complexity, so I avoided it and kept the comparison operators separate for now.